 Pick up a copy of two NEW walking booklets - 'Walks in and Around Beverley' and 'Walk Pocklington'.
 Both booklets showcase a number of interesting routes with historic anecdotes.
 Both FREE from Beverley Tourist Information Centre.

 There’s never been a better time for children to enjoy the great outdoors with their families.
 The festival team have been delighted to connect with local outdoor providers to make parents aware of the range of activities and experiences that are available on their doorstep.
 We have put together a brand new leaflet jam-packed with ideas to keep your little ones active outdoors.
-Let your child loose in the great outdoors this autumn and watch nature inspire their imagination.
+Let your child loose in the great outdoors and watch nature inspire their imagination.

 Allow your children the freedom to enjoy energetic play from den building at Danes Dyke Country Park, exploring a cave at North Landing or reaching new heights on a giant trampoline at Beach Cove Adventure Play at Hornsea Freeport.
 Pick up your ‘Month of Fun’ brochure at either Beverley or Bridlington Tourist Information Centres.
 Tick off the activities as you enjoy them!

-For those of you who enjoy trying something new, we hope to inspire you to saddle up and enjoy the experience of cycling and horse riding with two new videos taken on location at Woldgate Trekking Centre, and a section of the Trans Pennine Trail called the Hornsea Rail Trail from Hornsea to Burton Constable.
+For those of you who enjoy trying something new, we hope to inspire you to saddle up and enjoy the experience of cycling and horse riding with two videos taken on location at Woldgate Trekking Centre, and a section of the Trans Pennine Trail called the Hornsea Rail Trail from Hornsea to Burton Constable.

 Enjoy a mainly off-road cycle experience with your family and friends on the Hornsea to Hull Rail Trail which officially starts on Hornsea seafront.
 Alternatively, you can park at Hornsea Freeport and hire bikes from Switchback Cycles were you can access the route.
 There are some excellent places to stop off for a well-earned break on the route.